PaperMC/Velocity/README.md

 It is sufficient to run `./gradlew build` to run the full build cycle.

+## Running

+Once you've built Velocity, you can copy and run the `-all` JAR from `proxy/build/libs`.
+Velocity will generate a default configuration file and you can configure it from there.

+Alternatively, you can get the proxy JAR from the [downloads](https://www.velocitypowered.com/downloads) page.

 ## Status

 Velocity is far from finished, but most of the essential pieces are in place: